ismh16/PCBA-Dataset/README.md

 | Fan scratches | 1300 | 1300 |
 | Motherboard scratches | 3300 | 1100 |

+## License
-### Do not use for commercial or other purpose without permission
+Do not use for commercial or other purpose without permission
 For academic research only or you can contact us with <shenmh16@gmail.com>